ayanchak1508/HACK_Assembler/README.md

 - Run ./a.out in the terminal (You can replace 'a' with any name that you have given to the executable)

-- The following Prompt will show up.
-Please enter a valid file name and ensure it is in the same directory as the executable Enter file name:
+- The following Prompt will show up.(Please enter a valid file name and ensure the input file is in the same directory as the executable)

+- Enter file name:

 - You will see the lines being read and the corresponding binary codes being generated show up on the terminal